-We do not need more amazing orators with no experience or useful content.
-We do not need more leaders who don’t understand the day to day lives of customers and staff.
+The world does not need more amazing orators with no experience or useful content.
+We do not need more leaders who don’t understand the day-to-day lives of customers and staff.

-We do need a new generation of Thought Leaders who have not only have the oration and presentation skills but have the content and experience that they have invested in themselves.
+What we do need, is a new generation of Thought Leaders.
+We need those who not only have the oration and presentation skills but have the content and experience that they have invested in themselves.
 Their offering is a part of who they are and what they have done.
 We need Thought Leaders who really do want to make a difference and who can influence the world in which we live for the better.

 Providing a pathway for you

 I have been an Entrepreneur and Thought Leader in this manner for the last 20 years.
-I have honestly tried to make a difference and poured what I have learned both internally as a shift in consciousness and externally through techniques, models, and experience into changing the world of work.
+I’ve genuinely tried to make a difference and poured what I have learned both internally as a shift in consciousness and externally through techniques, models, and experience into changing the world of work.